abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Resource Retrieval Requests

+Clients request resources by issuing GET requests to the URI for the individual resource or resource collection.
+The URI for a resource or resource collection may be obtained from a [resource identifier property](#resource-identifier-property) returned in a previous request (for example, within the [links](#links-property) section of a previously returned resource).
+Services may, but are not required to, support the convention of retrieving individual properties of a resource by appending a segment containing the property name to the URI of the resource.

 ###### Query Parameters

 When the resource addressed is a collection, the client can use the following paging query options to specify that a subset of the members be returned.